pyblosxom/pyblosxom/docs/syndication.rst

 RSS 2.0
 -------

-PyBlosxom 1.3 comes with an RSS 2.0 flavour called "rss20".
+Pyblosxom 1.3 comes with an RSS 2.0 flavour called "rss20".
 If it's missing features that you want (for example, some folks are doing podcasting with their blog), then override the individual templates you need to adjust.